 Graph: NATURAL GAS CONSUMPTION (bcm)

 Interactive Chart United Kingdom Natural Gas Domestic Consumption

-Coal consumption dropped by more than 85% between 2012 and 2019 to 8.8 Mt because of the closure of numerous coal-fired power plants.
+Coal consumption increased by 4% in 2021 to 8.6 Mt following a slight rebound in coal-fired generation.
+Previously, it decreased by 21%/year between 2012 and 2020 because of the closure of numerous coal-fired power plants.

 Graph: COAL CONSUMPTION (Mt)